Montreal Roses FC

-Roses FC (also known as the Montreal Roses; Roses de Montréal) is a professional women's soccer club based in Montreal, Quebec, that competes in the Northern Super League, in the top flight of the Canadian soccer league system.
-One of two professional soccer clubs in the province of Quebec alongside CF Montréal, it is owned by Isabèle Chevalier and Jean-François Crevier, led by Annie Larouche, and managed by Marinette Pichon.
+Montreal Roses, (Roses de Montréal) also known simply as Roses FC, is a professional women's soccer club based in Montreal, Quebec.
+The club competes in the Northern Super League which is the top division in the Canadian soccer league system.
+Roses FC is owned by Isabèle Chevalier and Jean-François Crevier, led by Annie Larouche, and managed by Marinette Pichon.
 The club is symbolized by a blue rose, and its colours are black, blue, gold, red, and white.

 Roses FC was founded in July 2023 by Chevalier and Crevier, who both sought involvement in the Northern Super League after its formation the previous year.
-It was one of the last two charter members of the league, alongside the Ottawa Rapid.
-In lieu of a tenancy deal with a venue in Montreal, the club will play its home games at various venues.
-Its first season will be played in 2025, with Robert Rositoiu as its head coach.
+In lieu of a tenancy deal with a venue in Montreal, the club played its home games at various venues.
+Its first season was played in 2025, with Robert Rositoiu as its head coach.

-The club won its first-ever home-opener game on May 3, 2025, defeating the Ottawa Rapid 2-1 in front of a sold-out, 5,400-person Stade Boréale.
+The club won its first-ever home-opener game on May 3, 2025, defeating the Ottawa Rapid 2–1 in front of a sold-out, 5,400-person Stade Boréale.